aws-samples/sample-insurance-policy-ai-assistant/README.md

 * Once the CDK is deployed, you will receive the Amazon Cognito User Pool ID as an output.
 You must then create users (john_doe and john_smith) for the corresponding user pool ID through Amazon Cognito from the AWS console.
 Detailed guidance can be found in the [provided documentation](https://docs.aws.amazon.com/cognito/latest/developerguide/how-to-create-user-accounts.html).
 * Ensure that the username is 'john_doe' and 'john_smith', and there are no typos.
 This is because the solution can only fetch the corresponding customer policy from the S3 bucket if the username matches the customer policy file name.
 If you would like to change or add any other user names, ensure you update that in the 'customer_policy' folder as well.
 Ultimately, the username and the customer policy file name (without the extention .txt) should be the same for this solution to work properly.
 * To modify the Streamlit Application code, update the system prompt, or make other adjustments, edit the 'user_data_script.sh' file.
 The Amazon EC2 instance will execute this script during its initial boot process.
 * The LLM model used by the Amazon Bedrock KB and AI Assistant is specified in the 'app.py' file.
-For this demo, Anthropic's Claude 3 Sonnet model is used.
+For this demo, Anthropic's Claude 3.5 Haiku model is used.
 If you would like to test it out with any other LLM's, you can change the 'model_id' variable in the 'app.py' file.
 You can get all the available Amazon Bedrock base model IDs [here](https://docs.aws.amazon.com/bedrock/latest/userguide/model-ids.html).
 Always ensure you have access to the specific LLM in the Amazon Bedrock.
 You can use [this link](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) for guidance.

 ### Pre-requisites

- * Ensure you have access to Claude 3 Sonnet Model in Amazon Bedrock for the region you are deploying.
+ * Ensure you have access to Claude 3.5 Haiku Model in Amazon Bedrock for the region you are deploying.
  * If deploying to any region other than us-east-1 (N. Virginia), remember to update the CloudFront prefix list in the 'app.py' file accordingly.
  ```
  ap-northeast-1: